-M&E Question: Has ASDiV promotion been effective and efficient?
+M&E Question: Are PPI managing nominations in an effective and transparent manner?

 Indicators Results Observed Number of nominations considered by selection panels in each PPI This indicator is no longer relevant for Central Government Agencies.
 Central Government Agencies did not vet applications as had been the case under PPIs.
 As a result the percentage of ineligible applications increased significantly.
 In 2011, 23% of applications for Profile 2 were ineligible while in 2010 only 13 PPI applications (8%) were ruled ineligible.
 Number and % of nominations approved by selection panels in each PPI This indicator is no longer relevant for Central Government Agencies.
 Number and % of nominations considered ineligible by selection panels in each PPI This indicator is no longer relevant for Central Government Agencies.
 Number and % of nominations eligible but rejected by the selection panels for other reasons This indicator is no longer relevant for Central Government Agencies.
 Number and % of nominations submitted by selection panels considered ineligible by ASDiV This indicator is no longer relevant for Central Government Agencies.